-Why were you initially interested in being the OnRamp Founder-in-Residence?
+Why were you initially interested in being the Proof Positive Founder-in-Residence?

 Having partnered with the Science Center since 2017, first with Black & Brown Founders, then Backstage Capital, I was intrigued when approached by Tracy Brala on working together on a recent award the Science Center had received from the EDA’s SPRINT Challenge grant.
 The Science Center wanted to develop a program model in support of small businesses impacted by the COVID-19 crisis by creating a hub for regional stakeholders and partners in this ecosystem to collaborate and help re-ignite the seeding, sustaining, and scaling of those disproportionately affected by the Pandemic.
 I agreed and the work began!

 Why is this type of programming so critical in a city like Philadelphia?